Ashford University Catalog

 SOC 401 Engaging in Sociology

 The course embraces the concept of ‘Engaging Sociology’ - a need for students to understand how to engage social/theoretical concepts into their daily lives in varied social environments, as well as through their employment.
 The course covers varied aspects of applied Sociology and social/theoretical concepts as a citizen in communities on a local, national, and global scale, as well as through employment as a Sociologist or in a related field.
-Prerequisites: SOC 101, SOC 333, ANT 351, ANT 353 and SOC 301 or ANT 340.
+Prerequisites: SOC 101, SOC 301 and SOC 333 or ANT 351, ANT 353 and ANT 340.

 SOC 402 Contemporary Social Problems & the Workplace